-In today’s mobile, hyper-connected world, people increasingly multitask.
-Using multiple devices and several channels to complete a task – initiating a conversation on one, following it up later on another.
+In today’s mobile, hyper-connected world, people increasingly multitask using multiple devices and several channels to complete a task, initiating a conversation on one, following it up later on another.
 Mobile consumers wandering seamlessly between multiple communication channels is a phenomenon affecting every business, as it has the retail industry.
 Digital consumers demand seamless positive experiences across their entire customer journey, irrespective of the channels they choose.
 And that is where omni-channel fits the bill, with all its channels interconnected in real-time, delivering a truly holistic experience.

 Challenges with Multi-Channel Touchpoints

-Lack of personalisation — Consumers expect their digital experiences to be tailored to their preferences and requirements.
+Lack of personalization — Consumers expect their digital experiences to be tailored to their preferences and requirements.
 This can only happen by recording when and where a customer performs a particular action, and then merging it with customer data and usage history in creative ways to come up with innovative solutions.

 Frustrating experiences — Anyone dealing with a contact center would recall at least one such experience where they have had to painstakingly repeat the same information during multiple handoffs.
 Multi-channel touchpoints further amplify the frustration, eventually leading to customer attrition.
 In contrast, good customer experiences increase loyalty, reduce costs, and ultimately translate to increased revenues.

 Most companies already offer a variety of service channels.
 But poor customer tracking across channels translates into businesses losing valuable information on customer wants, needs and behavior.
 Omni-channel is interpreting the journey through the eyes of the consumer, so that they take away an experience that is consistent, integrated and seamless.
 However, for its successful implementation, businesses need to consider the following points.